priya290594/priya290594/README.md

 ###

-<p align="left">My name is Priya Rathore, and I'm a data analyst enthusiast from Greater Noida.</p>
+<h1 align="left">My name is Priya Rathore, and I'm a data analyst enthusiast from Greater Noida.</p>

 ###